 - That the cutblock boundaries make sense or require adjustment; - That the roads are placed in the right location; - If there is a White Spruce understory that requires protection; - If there are any wildlife features that need a buffer (e.g. raptor nests, mineral licks, dens); - Watercourse sizes and potential for fish bearing and, consequent buffers and/or special operating conditions that would be required; and - If there are any other sensitive sites or species of special concern.

-Once the ground truthing or layout is complete the on-site information is relayed from the layout crew back to the forest planner who will use that information to generate a Forest Harvest Plan.
-The Forest Harvest Plan for the Planning Unit will be sent for approval to the Government of Alberta.
+Once the field verification is completed the on-site information is then relayed from the layout crew back to the forest planner.
+This information to generate a Forest Harvest Plan.

 The Forest Harvest Plan includes: